CurtisCode/Data-Structures/README.md

 This app example can be found in the ```testStack``` directory

-Description: This is an stack data structure, wich uses an array to hold the stack's data.
+Description: This is an stack data structure, which uses an array to hold the stack's data.

 __Note:__